-Spring seed potatoes are here at Spring Creek Feed Center.
-We’ve got white Kennebec and Red LaSoda seed potatoes ready for your garden.
+Spring seed potatoes arrive soon at Spring Creek Feed Center.
+We’ll have white Kennebec and Red LaSoda seed potatoes ready for your garden.
 Allow potatoes to sprout before planting and then get them in the ground mid-February.
 One pound will produce 4 to 5 pounds of crop.
 Keep an eye on Facebook and we’ll let you know when they arrive!

 Kennebec Potatoes – Thin, smooth skin and flesh make these oval potatoes an all-purpose pantry staple.
 Young tubers are tasty for creaming and full-size spuds are excellent for frying, boiling, mashing or baking.